biocore/qiime/doc/scripts/beta_diversity.rst

 	-m, `-`-metrics
 		Beta-diversity metric(s) to use.
 A comma-separated list should be provided when multiple metrics are specified. [default: unweighted_unifrac,weighted_unifrac]
 	-s, `-`-show_metrics
 		Show the available beta-diversity metrics and exit.
-Metrics starting with "binary_..." specifies that a metric is qualitative, and considers only the presence or absence of each taxon [default: False]
+Metrics starting with "binary..." specifies that a metric is qualitative, and considers only the presence or absence of each taxon [default: False]
 	-t, `-`-tree_path
 		Input newick tree filepath, which is required when phylogenetic metrics are specified. [default: None] -f, `-`-full_tree